stonerlab/Stoner-PythonCode/_sources/readme.txt

 The *Stoner* package requires numpy >=1.4, scipy >=0.12, matplotlib >=1.1 and h5py.
 Experimental code also makes use of the Enthought Tools Suite packages.

-The easiest way to install this code is via seuptools' easy_install:
+The easiest way to install this code is via seuptools' easy_install

 .. code-block:: sh

    easy_install Stoner